Guide to housing benefit

 - you rent your home from a close relative who lives in the same house

-- you and any partner have joint savings or investments of more than £16,000
+- you and your partner have joint savings or investments of more than £16,000

 - you're a foreign national subject to immigration control

-- you're receiving or are eligible to claim Universal Credit
+- you're getting or are eligible to claim Universal Credit

-We’ll send you a benefit decision letter when your claim has been decided.
+We’ll send you a benefit decision letter by post or email when your claim has been decided.

 How much you get depends on: